 - Eastern Garter Snakes are the last snakes to quit the surface in the fall, and may still be found basking in the sun on the warmest days.

-- For Ontario readers, OMNR&F’s Kids’ Fish Art Contest currently features Atlantic Salmon and Channel Catfish.
+- For Ontario readers, OMNR&F’s Kids’ Fish Art Contest currently features Rainbow Trout and Yellow Perch.
 Learn about and draw one or both of these fishes and win great prizes!

 - You can still find some wasps (which you may have seen a lot of this summer), flies and ladybird beetles on sun-warmed building sides.
 But frosts have begun - keep your ears tuned for the silence that means the end of most insect activity.

 - Monarch Butterflies should have begun to cross into Mexico on their journey to their highland sanctuary, flying as high as 3350 m/11,000 ft. in search of favourable winds.
-The migration as a whole is a bit later than normal.
-We’ll have to wait to see how the population has fared in the face of both recent and longer-term impacts, and Hurricane Michael, whose path intersected a major flyway.
+We’ll have to wait to see how the population has fared in the face of both recent and longer-term impacts.

 - Those Heath Asters should be finishing up, ending the wildflower season for another year (but not all blooming – stay tuned).